baezortega/mutree/README.md

 Transmissible Cancer Group, University of Cambridge

-Muttree is a generalization and extension of [Asif Tamuri's treesub](https://github.com/tamuri/treesub) pipeline, which makes use of the tools [RAxML](http://sco.h-its.org/exelixis/web/software/raxml/index.html) [1], [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) [2] and parts of treesub itself (which in turns uses the Java libraries [PAL](http://iubio.bio.indiana.edu/soft/molbio/evolve/pal/pal.html) [3] and [BioJava](http://biojava.org/) [4]) in order to construct a phylogenetic tree and identify recurrent mutations in it, from nucleotide sequence alignment data.
+Muttree is a generalization and extension of [Asif Tamuri's treesub](https://github.com/tamuri/treesub) pipeline.
+It makes use of the tools [RAxML](http://sco.h-its.org/exelixis/web/software/raxml/index.html) [1], [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) [2] and parts of treesub itself (which in turns uses the Java libraries [PAL](http://iubio.bio.indiana.edu/soft/molbio/evolve/pal/pal.html) [3] and [BioJava](http://biojava.org/) [4]) in order to construct a phylogenetic tree and identify recurrent mutations in it, from nucleotide sequence alignment data.

 The pipeline generates: